Back to Blog

 Getting to Electric Bristol: Complete Transport Guide

-Early Arrival: For this highly anticipated gig, it is recommended to arrive at least 30-45 minutes before the advertised doors opening time.
-This allows ample time for security checks, finding your bearings, and perhaps grabbing a drink before the music begins.
-Waiting areas are usually outside the venue before doors open, weather permitting.
+Early arrival is strongly advised, especially for a popular act like The Beat.
+Aim to arrive at least 45-60 minutes before the advertised doors opening time to allow ample time for security checks, getting your bearings, and perhaps grabbing a drink before the show kicks off.
+There are often designated waiting areas outside the venue.

 Food, Drink & Local Recommendations

-Before The Beat ignite the stage at Electric Bristol, you'll want to fuel up and soak in the pre-show atmosphere.
-The venue itself offers a decent selection of drinks from its bars, typically featuring a range of beers, ciders, spirits, and soft drinks.
-Prices are generally in line with city centre venues, so expect standard pub prices for a pint.
+Before The Beat electrify the stage at Electric Bristol, you'll want to fuel up and soak in the Bristol atmosphere.
+The venue itself will have a well-stocked bar offering a range of beers, wines, spirits, and soft drinks, with prices generally in line with city centre pub costs.
+Expect standard draught lagers, craft options, and a selection of bottled beverages, alongside a comprehensive spirit selection.

 Where to Stay in Bristol